ori0nis/zona_fit_spring_and_swing/README.md

+## Welcome to Zona Fit, a Swing app! 🚀

 This app is a desktop app iteration of my previous vanilla app, Zona Fit.

 Both apps were created following Ubaldo Acosta's lead during his "Universidad Java" masterclass.